Yes, you heard it right. We are talking about Cold Calling in this blog today.

 Know your Prospect

-Knowing your Prospect is the third “cold calling tips and tricks.”
+Knowing your Prospect is the third cold calling tip.

-Use social media profiles to better an understanding of the person you are calling.
+Use social media profiles to better understanding the person you are calling.

 Know who is connected to them and what education they have.

 Often a common past will help you open a conversation much easier.

 You need to understand the pain point of the person you are going to call, and this becomes the fourth cold calling tip,

 Try to think, what major pains and questions are keeping the person up at night in his job.